jahaltom/mtDNA-Pre-term-birth-association-/README.md

 Number of Fisher Scoring iterations: 2

 ```
+### Predicting gestational age using (MDS All Populations, Main Haplogropup, and sex)
 ```
 > glm.fit=glm(gday~MainHap + sex + C1.M_All  + C2.M_All  + C3.M_All  + C4.M_All  + C5.M_All , data=df  )
 > summary (glm.fit )